Digithy Talks: Starting a Video Production Business

 Challenges can become opportunities. - Sania

-Tips for your video content
+Tips for your video production

 We asked Sania and Reema what they think about this and if they have some suggestions when it comes to “convincing” someone that video is the way to go.
 Among the different options, they believe one way to convince someone to use video is by showing them the ROI results - of a landing page with and without video, for example.

 Creating compelling content, either of you speaking or if you’re showing a product that is aesthetically pleasing, is a great way to reach your audience.
-If you don’t want to ask someone to produce a video, there are plenty of websites now where you can easily create your video from pictures, with preset templates.
+If you don’t want to ask someone to produce a video, there are plenty of websites now where you can easily get your video production from pictures, with preset templates.
 So it’s all about starting and testing how that works.

 Once you start creating video and testing the results, then it’s inevitable that you’re going to use video more and more on your website and social media platforms. - Sania